Integrated Conditional Estimation-Optimization

 The non-differentiability of the optimal solution mapping mainly arises from the constraints and the points of discontinuity occur where there is a ``jump" in the optimal solution, e.g., in the polyhedral case as in Example \ref{exp: non-linear}.
-Therefore, a non-differentiability optimal solution map may also have regions where it is constant (or close to constant), resulting in the gradient of the ICEO objective being equal to zero.
+Therefore, a non-differentiable optimal solution map may also have regions where it is constant (or close to constant), resulting in the gradient of the ICEO objective being equal to zero.
 We demonstrate this poor behavior in Figure \ref{fig:oracle}, where we plot the second coordinate of the optimal solution mapping $w_\rho(\cdot)$ with respect to the first two coordinates of the input probability vector, for the multi-product newsvendor problem in Example \ref{exp: nv}, demonstrating the piece-wise constant shape.
 Such piece-wise constant shapes will greatly impede the performance of gradient-based methods, even if the gradient is easily calculated.
 This is because the gradient of the optimal solution mapping is zero in flat regions creating poor local minima that are very difficult to escape.

-To address the issue of non-differentiability and its consequences leading to poor local optima, we develop a framework for approximating the mapping $w_\rho(\cdot)$ with a differentiable function $\tilde{w}_\rho(\cdot)$, which allows us to smooth out the optimal solution mapping and eliminate those poor local minima.
+To address the issue of non-differentiability and its consequences leading to poor local optima and slow convergence, we develop a framework for approximating the mapping $w_\rho(\cdot)$ with a differentiable function $\tilde{w}_\rho(\cdot)$, which allows us to smooth out the optimal solution mapping and enhance convergence to a good local optimum.
 Figure \ref{fig:approx-oracle} is an example of smoothing out the piece-wise constant shape by constructing an approximate oracle using polynomial kernel regression.
 As noted before, gradient-based methods are often highly effective at delivering high quality solutions to non-convex machine learning problems in practice.
 Thus, in a practical sense, the non-differentiability of the optimal solution mapping is a much more serious concern than the non-convexity.
 Our general strategy of approximating the optimal solution mapping with a differentiable function, for which we expand upon and give examples in Section \ref{sec: approx-mapping}, greatly increases the practical viability of the ICEO approach.